Osteopathy is a regulated health profession that's distinct from nursing, medicine and pharmacy.

 Your osteopath should explain the benefits and any potential risks associated with having treatment.

 Osteopathic treatment is tailored to the individual patient.
-It isn't recommended where there's an increased risk of damage to the spine or other bones, ligaments, joints or nerves.
+It is not recommended where there's an increased risk of damage to the spine or other bones, ligaments, joints or nerves.

-This means people with certain health conditions may not be able to have osteopathy.
+This means people with certain health conditions may not be able to have osteopathy, or may only be able to have gentler techniques.

 These conditions include: